The Upper Watershed

 The upper portion of the Clackamas River watershed contains about 445,000 acres of land, which is 74% of the total watershed.
 Most of this land is in the Mt.
 Hood National Forest, managed by the USDA Forest Service.
 The upper watershed’s streams and rivers are fairly steep and fast moving with narrow floodplains and few side channels.
 There are almost no permanent human settlements in the upper watershed, and the area has largely been managed for forestry, conservation, and recreation.
 Additionally, much of the terrain is steep and somewhat remote.
-As a result, the forests, streams, and other habitats of the upper watershed are quite healthy and the presence of invasive weeds is low compared to the rest of the watershed.
+As a result, the forests, streams, and other habitats of the upper watershed are quite healthy with relatively few invasive weeds.
 This is great news!

 If these invasive weed populations are left unchecked, they can spread and dominate some areas, thus reducing plant diversity, decreasing the quality of habitat and forage, and potentially out-competing some of our rare and sensitive species.